hashicorp/terraform-provider-google-beta/website/docs/r/compute_subnetwork.html.markdown

   range.
 Provide this property when you create the subnetwork.
   Ranges must be unique and non-overlapping with all primary and secondary IP ranges within a network.
 Only IPv4 is supported.

+The `log_config` block supports:

+* `aggregation_interval` -
+  (Optional)
+  Can only be specified if VPC flow logging for this subnetwork is enabled.
+  Toggles the aggregation interval for collecting flow logs.
+Increasing the interval time will reduce the amount of generated flow logs for long lasting connections.
+Default is an interval of 5 seconds per connection.

+* `flow_sampling` -
+  (Optional)
+  Can only be specified if VPC flow logging for this subnetwork is enabled.
+  The value of the field must be in [0, 1].
+Set the sampling rate of VPC flow logs within the subnetwork where 1.0 means all collected logs are reported and 0.0 means no logs are reported.
+Default is 0.5 which means half of all collected logs are reported.

+* `metadata` -
+  (Optional)
+  Can only be specified if VPC flow logging for this subnetwork is enabled.
+  Configures whether metadata fields should be added to the reported VPC flow logs.
+Default is `INCLUDE_ALL_METADATA`.

 ## Attributes Reference